Financial-Times/origami/README.md

 ## Mixins

 Various Sass mixins are provided to obtain styles for buttons in all their states and variants.
-Also, when `$o-ft-buttons-is-silent: false;`, the module outputs a set of classes that are also documented in each section.
+Also, when `$o-buttons-is-silent: false;`, the module outputs a set of classes that are also documented in each section.

 ### Default button